zetanumbers/posts/myosotis.md

 callback so that the user wouldn't use invalidated references inside of the callback, if client uses guard object API pattern ([see example](https://docs.rs/tigerbeetle-unofficial-core/latest/tigerbeetle_unofficial_core/struct.Client.html#method.with_callback)).
-It could be the case that `JoinGuard` logic can be extended to analogous `AwaitGuard` representing async tasks.

 ## Solution